Updated: March 2014, with newer posts added.

 To best understand it, I’m living in the collaborative economy.
 I’ve also conducted field research, using the services myself such as staying in strangers homes, and even let a stranger drive my car for a weekend.
 For business purposes, I use oDesk, Taskrabbit, CrowdSpring, Zirtual and other crowd based services to get what I need on demand for cheaper.
 I’ve also made a conscious effort to reduce my consumption of physical goods, I seek to use what I already have, then if I need it, I’ll try to get it used.
 I keep a purchase log (not including food, personal/health care, business travel) of what I’ve purchased and it’s less than 10 items since June 10th.
 Yesterday, I visited ScootNetworks and rode their on-demand scooters in SF, and last week PopExpert a service that connects experts to students regardless of location, had drinks with the founder or RelayRide, visited the new AirBnb HQ and two weeks ago took a class on 3D printing at the TechShop a place for Makers.

-Body of Work: Here’s an index of Collaborative Economy (and how corporations can participate)
+Body of Work: Index of Collaborative Economy resources for Corporations

 To best find this information from one single post, I’ve sorted it into a logical order, rather than rely on search, or the reverse-chrono order that blogs list as a default.